 Seeing the grateful yet curious look in my eyes, he smiled and replied, “I learned from you.
 This is what you do for our sons every day.
 Maybe you can’t see it because you’re so in it, but I see it.
 I see your worth.
 You are not a perfect parent AND you are the exact mom they need.
 Perfect is a myth, anyway.”

 I realized the part I was lacking most wasn’t my mothering skills.
 It was my self-love, self-compassion, and self-respect that needed polishing.

 I see a little girl in my reflection, the one who felt she had to carry the burden of perfection, who felt she was only worthy if she was performing at 100% at all times, and I tell her what I needed to hear all those years ago: You are worthy of giving love and being loved.

 Many people say that you can’t love another until you fully love all parts of yourself.
 I actually believe this to be false.
 Motherhood has taught quite the opposite.

 But I do believe it is challenging to let others love you and to receive that love in its full capacity if you do not love yourself.

-Our kids are resilient.
-Without conditions.
+Our kids are without conditions.
 They love with open hearts and see past our mistakes, our shortcomings, and our false narratives.
 They see us for who we truly are - all parts - and they choose to love us anyway.
 From their grace, we learn to heal and love ourselves, too.